“The Voice of the Fire Sprinkler Industry”

 It all started when…

 I was born a 3rd generation sprinkler fitter.
-My Grandfather, my Dad, entire family on my Dad’s side was involved with the fire sprinkler industry in own way (fitting) or another (designing).
+My Grandfather, my Dad, and entire family on my Dad’s side were involved with the fire sprinkler industry in one way (fitting) or another (designing).
 I decided to do both.
 After completing my apprenticeship, installing systems for several years I decided to enroll in the Seneca College online Sprinkler Systems Design program (Highly recommend, look for an episode featuring Seneca College staff soon, or in past episodes depending when you read this).
 I finished a 2 year program in 9 months, as my wife was pregnant with our first son (shown above).
-I trained design under my Uncle, who is still one of the smartest sprinkler designers I know (just ask him!).
+I trained in design under my Uncle, who is still one of the smartest sprinkler designers I know (just ask him!).
 Kidding aside, I had a great amount of support from my family to get through school.

 The Podcast was created in February of 2018.
 The reason for creating this podcast was strictly due to lack of available content.
 I was searching and searching for audible content to listen to on long drives, (a sucker for talk radio since my teenage years) developing a podcast as a “first to market” deal seemed like a good idea.
-Still new at this, I look forward to providing the industry with opinions from both sides of the table (management and employees) and am currently looking for new interviewees to come on and discuss the industry as a whole.
+Still new at this, I look forward to providing the industry with opinions from both sides of the table (management and employees) and am currently looking for new interviewees to participate and discuss the industry as a whole.

 Thanks for listening, and for supporting the Fire Sprinkler Podcast.